mui/material-ui/docs/data/material/components/selects/selects.md

 :::warning
 If you wish to wrap the ListSubheader in a custom component, you'll have to annotate it so Material UI can handle it properly when determining focusable elements.

+You have two options for solving this:
-You can either define a static boolean field called `muiSkipListHighlight` on your component function, and set it to `true`:
+Option 1: Define a static boolean field called `muiSkipListHighlight` on your component function, and set it to `true`:

 ```tsx
 function MyListSubheader(props: ListSubheaderProps) {